TommyTipsy/alpinebox-enc/README.md

+This is a fork of Alpinebox with ZFSBootMenu that also includes ZFS Native Encryption.

 # Features

 This is an installer for [Alpine linux](https://www.alpinelinux.org/) with ZFS as root filesystem, and [ZFSBootMenu](https://docs.zfsbootmenu.org/) to boot into different environments.